US4429141

 [0038] In certain experiments in which complete neuro-

-muscular blockage occurs and the animals are no longer capable
+muscular blockage occurs and the animals are no longer

-of spontaneous respiration, artificial ventilation is required
+capable of spontaneous respiration, artificial ventilation

-are capable of spontaneous breathing and no further therapy is
+and no further therapy is required.

 [0039] Cortical electrical activity is markedly (25-30%)